 On the anniversary of the onset of World War One, this exhibition revisits the little known correspondence between Einstein and Freud on the subject of war and the possibility of avoiding it.

 Based upon fascinating scientific research that demonstrates how susceptible we are to false memories, A.

 Artist Paul Coldwell’s work is centred on our relationship to objects and how meanings can be projected onto them.

 DIE TRAUMDEUTUNG 75,32m AMSL, is an exhibition of new site-specific works by Polish artist Miroslaw Balka.

-A new small-scale temporary display in the Dining Room at the Freud Museum offers a rare opportunity to see letters and drawings by Lucian Freud as a child.
+A small-scale temporary display in the Dining Room at the Freud Museum offered a rare opportunity to see letters and drawings by Lucian Freud as a child.

 Mel Calman (1931–1994) was best known for his cartoons on the front pages of The Times and The Sunday Times for many years.